Firewood Information line

 - DNR invasive species staff

-Firewood easily transports harmful pests and other problems to trees in your backyard, along your street, or at your favorite campsite.
-Firewood that looks clean may actually be hiding insects like emerald ash borer or gypsy moth, or the tiny spores of a tree-killing fungus like oak wilt.
+Firewood can transport harmful tree problems to your backyard, street or favorite campsite.
+Just one firewood log can easily hide insects like emerald ash borer or gypsy moth, or the tiny spores of a tree-killing fungus like oak wilt.

-Instead of taking firewood along on your next camping trip or bringing some home with you from far away, get your firewood where you’re going to use it.
-Make sure it was produced from trees harvested nearby.
+Instead of taking firewood along on your next camping trip or bringing some home with you from far away, get your firewood where you're going to use it.
+Make sure it is from trees harvested nearby.
+Or, buy firewood from a WI certified dealer .
+This wood has been processed to eliminate pests and diseases.

-As of June 1, 2014, if you are bringing wood to a state property it must be all of the following:
+As of June 1, 2014, if you are bringing wood to a state property it must meet all of the following criteria:

-- from within 10 miles of the state property; and
+- be from within 10 miles of the state property; and

-- from outside of a quarantined area in Wisconsin or another state , unless the property is also within a quarantine.
+- be from outside of a quarantined area in Wisconsin or another state [PDF], unless the property is also within a quarantine.

 Many campgrounds now restrict firewood use.
+County, federal and private lands may have their own restrictions.
 Call ahead for specific information for your campsite.

 Tips for your camping trip